Significant Cognitive Impairment

 Apply

-In order for the discount to be granted, we require the following:
+For the discount to be granted, we will need:

-- The name and date of birth of the person who is believed to be severely mentally impaired,
+- the name and date of birth of the person who is believed to have a significant cognitive impairment